TACC/Lmod/doc/03-internal-working.md

 ## Level 2

-The command line actions are in src/cmdfuncs.lua.
-Similarily, functions specified in module files are in src/modfuncs.lua.
-Explain why they are similar but not the same and maintained separately.

-## Level 3

-Modulefiles are written to describe the actions necessary to load the module.
-For example, a modulefile might say.
+Modulefiles are written with actions necessary to load the module.
+For example, a modulefile might say:

     setenv("ABC","DEF")
     prepend_path("PATH", "/path/to/add")